flaneurette/UX.js/README.md

 Q: Is UX.js similar to React or Vue?

 A: UX.js takes inspiration from both but offers a simpler, lightweight approach.
-UX.js is what I wanted Vue and react to be able to do; easier to learn and smaller filesize.
+UX.js is what I wanted Vue and react to be able to do.

 # Contributing